Security-Onion-Solutions/securityonion-docs/filebeat.rst

             var.access_key_id: ABCD1234
             var.secret_access_key: ABCD1234ABCD1234

-A corresponding entry will need to be put in each search node's pillar in a non-traditional cluster (default) installation.
-If using a traditional cluster, the entry will need to be placed into the manager's pillar.
-Otherwise, add the entry to the global pillar in ``global.sls``.

 Access key details can be found within the AWS console by navigating to ``My Security Credentials`` -> ``Access Keys``.

 Example 2: Fortinet Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to parse Fortinet logs using the Filebeat fortinet module, you can add something like the following to a minion pillar (for example, the manager's minion pillar in ``/opt/so/saltstack/local/pillar/minions/$managername_manager.sls``):
+If you would like to parse Fortinet logs using the Filebeat ``fortinet`` module, you can enable the Filebeat module on any nodes that require it.
+Depending on your deployment, you might add the following configuration to the global pillar in ``global.sls``, the manager's minion pillar in ``/opt/so/saltstack/local/pillar/minions/$managername_manager.sls``, and/or the search node pillars in ``/opt/so/saltstack/local/pillar/minions/``.
+If you have a distributed deployment using cross cluster search, then you will need to enable it for the manager and each search node.
+If you have a distributed deployment using Elastic clustering, then it only needs to be enabled for the manager.

+Here's the configuration:

 ::